creasyw/sicp/ch2/notes.md

 It is reasonable to define problem by splitting it into multiple predicates (procedure).
 It makes the syntax easy to understand, and serves more of an interface for human understanding.
 Meanwhile, designing a program in a top-down level has a similar effect as TDD -- the lower-level representations are defined by interface first and then the implementation.
 This approach also set the abstraction barriers which makes the higher-level rules (derivatives in this lecture) independent from the implementation.

+> Symbolic differentiation is of special historical significance in Lisp.
+It was one of the motivating examples behind the development of a computer language for symbol manipulation.
+Furthermore, it marked the beginning of the line of research that led to the development of powerful systems for symbolic mathematical work, which are currently being used by a growing number of applied mathematicians and physicists.

+It is made possible by separate the algorithms from data representations via building abstraction barriers (predicates, selectors, and constructors).

 Quotation using at symbolic programming is a means to stop the interpreter getting deeper.
 By doing so, it is able to build layers of abstraction upon layers so that the language can be more powerful.